TianTianlove/ATG-python/README.md

 #### 2.2.3 Packets Logging
 To make it possible and easy to analyze the entire packets after you get these from a real vehicle, ATG supports two kinds of logging file formats, database file(.db) and log file(.log).
 You can check Save as DB or Save as log checkbox and select the storage path.
 This can show and store packets at the same time after you click Start Tracking button.
 When you complete logging, you can open log file in Notepad and database file in database view software, such as SQLite Expert Personal 3.
 Another difference between these two formats is that only the log format file can label the attack packets when you launch attacks and playback.
 Comparing to other software logging feature the advantages of ATG are:
-1)	Candump module of can-utils  (https://github.com/linux-can/can-utils) just can logging data, it cannot generate attack packets and label them.
+<br>(1) Candump module of [can-utils](https://github.com/linux-can/can-utils) just can logging data, it cannot generate attack packets and label them.
-2)	CANoe  store packets as *.blf/*.asc/*.mf4 binary format file.
+<br>(2) CANoe  store packets as *.blf/*.asc/*.mf4 binary format file.
 You cannot analysis directly, and the Adaptive CAN interface is expensive.
 ATG not only guarantee the performance to store a huge number of packets but also make it easy to modify and analyze the dataset.
 ### 2.2 Playback
 Playback function can help you to replay the log file.
 After you select the log file, you can click Play button to launch the data into CAN bus.
 You can also pause or stop it.